4LB3R70D/SecLopeDeVega-Docs/docs/source/content/engine_conf.rst

       path: "/conv_rules"
       is_relative_path: yes

+    # reload the conversation files every time a new external connector
+    # connect with the engine, instead of using the ones loaded
+    # at the start of the engine (cache copy).
+This allows to modify
+    # the configuration files at engine runtime.
+    reload_conv_rules_in_new_contact: yes # yes/no(default)

     # configuration about the number of external connectors
     # and external conenctor workers (threads)
     max_number_of_workers: 200 # pool size